MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/domainownedbydifferentorganization.md

 ---
 title: DomainOwnedByDifferentOrganization in CustomerInsightsJourneys - Common Data Model | Microsoft Docs
-description: undefined
+description: Triggered when using non authenticated domain that is owned by another organization
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: leeclontz
+ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 1/27/2025
+ms.date: 3/12/2025
-ms.author: lsuresh
+ms.author: cdmditeam
 ---

 # DomainOwnedByDifferentOrganization in CustomerInsightsJourneys

+Triggered when using non authenticated domain that is owned by another organization

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/CustomerInsightsJourneys/DomainOwnedByDifferentOrganization.cdm.json" target="_blank">GitHub</a>.